bedops/bedops/docs/content/revision-history.rst

 * :ref:`bedmap <bedmap>`

+  * Resolved an issue preventing use of a :code:`bash` process substitution or Unix named pipe in the reference position: *i.e.*, :code:`bedmap --options <(processToGenerateReferenceElements) map.bed` and similar would issue incorrect output.
+Thanks to Wouter Meuleman and others for reports and test input.

   * To avoid mapping problems, map elements should not contain spaces in the ID or subsequent non-interval fields.
 Use of the :code:`--ec` can help identify problems in map input, at the cost of a longer runtime.
 The documentation is clarified to warn users about avoiding spaces in map input.
 Thanks to Wouter Meuleman for the report and providing test input.

 =================